undecaf/typo3-dev/README.md

 ### Volumes

 Named volumes persist the TYPO3 state beyond container lifetime.
-Volume names and their mountpoints are:
+Volume names and their container mountpoints are:

 -   `typo3-vol:/var/www/localhost`: TYPO3 installation directory where
     `composer.json` is located.
-The TYPO3 SQLite database (if used) can be found at `/var/www/localhost/var/sqlite`.
+The TYPO3 SQLite database (if used) can be found at `/var/www/localhost/var/sqlite`,
+    Apache and XDebug logs at `/var/www/logs`.
 -   `mariadb-vol:/bitnami/mariadb`: contains the MariaDB database if used.
 -   `postgresql-vol:/bitnami/postgresql`: contains the PostgreSQL database if used.